st0012/factory_factory_girl/README.md

 end
 ```

-And the rule you defined in this project, can be use in any other projects.
+And the rule you defined in this project can be used in any other projects.
 You won't need to copy & paste the setting of those frequently seen column's.

-I think this gem could be helpful, but also needs a lot work.
-So if you find any bug or want any feature, please open an issue or email me , thanks 😄.
+I think this gem could be helpful, but also needs a lot of work.
+So if you find any bugs or have some ideas of this project, please open an issue or email me, thanks. 😄

 ## Installation